Stages of Gastroenteritis in Adults

 Overview

 In Australia, gastro outbreaks are common and can spread quickly through places like nursing homes, offices, and even on holiday cruises.
-We'll break down how to tell the difference between gastro and food poisoning, how long you can expect the symptoms to last, the important signs that you need a doctor, and the best ways to take care of yourself at home.What is gastroenteritis?
+We'll break down how to tell the difference between gastro and food poisoning, how long you can expect the symptoms to last, the important signs that you need a doctor for a prescription or a GP online doctor certificate from work to rest at home, and the effective ways to manage your recovery at home..
+Note: The content of this blog is for informational purposes only and does not replace professional medical diagnosis, advice, or treatment.Consult an AHPRA-registered practitioner online, anytime

 Gastroenteritis can be caused by various factors, including:- Viruses: Norovirus and rotavirus are the most common viral causes.